Regional organizations are a key driver of democratic transformation, fostering cooperation between countries.

 International IDEA’s Inter-Regional Dialogue on Democracy (IRDD) initiative provides a unique platform for dialogue on democracy between eight of the world’s most important regional organizations.
 International IDEA facilitates the IRDD and hosts its Secretariat with the aim of enabling spaces for dialogue and the exchange of best practices on relevant matters related to democracy support and good governance.

-The platform also proposed the consolidation of synergies and channels of cooperation among the regional organizations and with relevant global actors to enhance coordination and effectiveness in the implementation of joint actions.
+The platform also enables synergies and channels of cooperation among the regional organizations and with relevant global actors to enhance coordination and effectiveness in the implementation of joint actions.
 International IDEA produces knowledge products based on the interaction among global and regional arrangements, and with other relevant stakeholders such as Member States, civil society organizations, experts, practitioners and citizens, with the goal of supporting democracy worldwide at the local, national, regional and global levels.

 - African Union (AU)